TIBCOSoftware/snappydata/docs/rowAndColumnTables.md

 ### Row and column tables
 Column tables organize and manage data in memory in compressed columnar form such that modern day CPUs can traverse and run computations like a sum or an average really fast (as the values are available in contiguous memory).
 Column table follows the Spark DataSource access model.

-Row tables, unlike column tables are laid out one row at a time in contiguous memory.
+Row tables, unlike column tables, are laid out one row at a time in contiguous memory.
 Rows are typically accessed using keys and its location determined by a hash function and hence very fast for point lookups or updates.

-Create table DDL for Row and Column tables allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk , overflow to disk, be replicated for HA, etc.
+Create table DDL for Row and Column tables allows tables to be partitioned on primary keys, custom partitioned, replicated, carry indexes in memory, persist to disk, overflow to disk, be replicated for HA, etc.

 #### DDL and DML Syntax for tables